eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 Started at 17:09
 XSEC23 measurement restarted at 17:15
-Gain changed to high at 17:18 on XSEC23
+Gain changed to high at 17:18 on XSEC23 ended at 17:22

 High sampling period for ten shots
 At gain 0.041
 chirp range from 0.32-0.34
+sampling of bxcals set to 10
+At 17:26 (same file) we went to 0.042